Your Legacy and Caring for Our Most Vulnerable Neighbors

-Your will may be just fine as it is, but many people find that changes in circumstances may affect their plans.
-Marriages, births, deaths, divorces and other changes, such as moving to another state, are all good reasons for reviewing a will.
-This may be the time to take action, to leave part of your legacy to worthy causes and institutions, including ALIVE!.
+Your will may be just fine as is, but many people find that changes in circumstances may affect their plans.
+Marriages, births, deaths, divorces, and other changes, such as moving to another state, are all good reasons for reviewing a will.
+This may be the time to take action and leave part of your legacy to worthy causes and institutions including ALIVE!.

 What about trusts?

 More and more people have supplemented their estate plans with a tool known as a revocable living trust.
 Property may be transferred at death via instructions in the trust just as it would with a typical will.
-And the trust allows one to provide for the management of assets while the creator of the trust is still living and may help save estate taxes.
+A revocable living trust provides for the management of assets while the creator of the trust is still living and may help save estate taxes.
 A trust may also be useful in providing support for dependents.